 We know what you’re thinking – Ibiza probably isn’t the first place you consider taking the family on holiday, but we implore you to reconsider.
 If this article has told you something, it’s that there’s something for everyone on this island, including new parents with little nippers or families equipped sulky teens.

 A family-friendly beach resort offering numerous activities, Es Caná is home to a series of reputable international hotels and a spacious beach that’s lined with pine trees, ripe for exploring.
 For the adrenaline junkies in the group, waterskiing, parasailing and windsurfing are readily available, while those looking for a brief spell away from it all can stroll to the unspoiled beaches that circle the resort.
 Bringing a fussy eater with you?
 Fret not – there’s a wide variety of restaurants serving international cuisine.
+Another great option is the resort of Cala Llonga where a long swathe of golden sands shelves gently into the sea, and a playground sits beside a mini arcade.
+True holiday bliss for little ones!

 There’s nothing quite like a little heat to rekindle the magic in any relationship.
 Studies have actually proven that couples are more likely to get ‘betwixt the sheets’ when the mercury rises, and who are we to disprove the theory?
 Whether you’re whisking away a new flame on the first holiday or looking to reconnect over a candlelit dinner, Santa Gertrudis is the place for all you romantics.